Introduction to Representations of Real Semisimple Lie Groups: Irreducible Representations of

 We classify all irreducible representations $(\pi, V)$ of $\mathfrak{sl}(2,\BB C)$ that satisfy the following additional assumption: {\em There exists a $\lambda \in \BB C$ such that the $\lambda$-eigenspace for $H$ in $V$ has dimension one, i.e.

 and }

-We will see soon that this assumption forces $V$ to decompose into a direct sum of eigenspaces for $H$ and each eigenspace has dimension one.
+We will see soon that this assumption forces $V$ to decompose into a direct sum of eigenspaces for $H$ and each eigenspace to have dimension one.
 The $\mathfrak{sl}(2,\BB C)$-modules associated to irreducible representations of $SL(2,\BB R)$ and all irreducible finite-dimensional $\mathfrak{sl}(2,\BB C)$-modules satisfy this assumption automatically.

 \begin{lem} Let $v \in V$ be an eigenvector for $H$ with eigenvalue $\nu \in \BB C$, then \begin{enumerate} \item $\pi(E) v \in V$ is either zero or an eigenvector for $H$ with eigenvalue $\nu+2$; \item $\pi(F) v \in V$ is either zero or an eigenvector for $H$ with eigenvalue $\nu-2$. \end{enumerate} \end{lem}